 - Finally, will the material used work with magnetic currents?
 Glass, for example, won’t work because of its lack of strong magnetic properties.

 As soon as induction cooking loses connection with its magnetic current, it cools off.
 Interestingly enough, the cookware turns into the heat source as the glass remains cool.

 A pan with a flat bottom allows for a strong magnetic connection.
 If you have an uneven bottom, the cooking top starts to vibrate and make noises on the glass surface.

 How Does Induction Cooktops Affect Cast Iron?

 As a cooking tool, people like cast iron because it retains its heat for longer and can withstand high temperatures.

 That becomes the perfect pot or pan for foods that require slow cooking like soups and beef ribs.
-Keep in mind, you need to season cast iron to eliminate the risk of rusting.
+Keep in mind, that you need to season cast iron to eliminate the risk of rusting.

 Anemics with iron deficiencies can benefit from cast iron pots.
 One study from the American Dietetic Association learned how cooking in cast iron pots causes some of the iron to leach into the food to give anemics their daily iron intake.
 Be aware, however, of how enameled cast iron limits the iron leached into your food.